DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 Io Federation outskirts.
 There was 8 ward Cassiopeia hold industrial area.
-Before humanity have been defeated by foreign gods and had to withdraw, there were factories that produces the newest weaponry.
+Before humanity have been defeated by sidhes and had to withdraw, there were factories that produces the newest weaponry.
 And Io Resistance HQ was within depths of this ward.

 [Stop] - came Jeanne's order.